Looking for examples of cultural blunders when companies have ventured abroad?

 Then you are in the right place!

-We have listed examples of cultural blunders in business below.
+We have listed some examples of cultural blunders in international business below.

 Such examples of "culture gone wrong" highlight how crucial cultural awareness is in international business today.